JitkaCNGroup/lusteniny-spec/U-03_Skip_cipher.md

  4. **System:** marks the cipher as skipped and unlocks the next cipher

 ## Extension
+3. Submit:
-3. a) If user cancels the action, nothing happens
+   1. If user cancels the action, nothing happens
+4. Validation:
-4. a) If cipher is already completed nothing happens and no further points are subtracted
+   1. If cipher is already completed nothing happens and no further points are subtracted